anantkm/aboutme/readme.md

 This page was created to showcase all the projects associated with the courses completed during my masters.
+This page serves as a index to all the projects that are hosted on the GitHub.
+Feel free to fork this project to customise :)

 [Email](mailto:anmaha@outlook.com.au) / [LinkedIn](https://www.linkedin.com/in/anantkmahale/) / [GitHub](https://github.com/anantkm/)